magnhaug/blogposts/distributed-logging.md

  - Log a `spanId` in your request scope in every application, to be able to distinguish separate requests to the same app.

 These rules implies a couple of important aspects.
 Firstly, you have to propagate the `username`, `user-agent` and `traceId` whenever your control flow jumps from one application to the next.
 If your applications communicate using REST you can transmit these bits of information as HTTP header parameters.
 The `traceId` and `spanId` can be a randomly generated short string or number.
-The `traceId` will be generated when you hit the first application, and just re-used in all cascading requests.
+A new `traceId` should be generated when a request with no such `traceId` set hits an application, and then propagated and re-used for logging in all cascading requests.
 A new `spanId` will be generated every time a request hits an application.
+For an explanation of these terms, see the Dapper section below.
 To make sure every bit of metainformation is logged at every log-statement in your application, a good solution is to include it in your log pattern, fetching the values from [MDC](http://logback.qos.ch/manual/mdc.html).

 #### Level 3: Explicitly log control flow events